-- Representing Fortune 250 company in a contract and consumer-fraud suit stemming from a data security breach.
+- Represented Fortune 250 company in a contract and consumer-fraud suit stemming from a data security breach.

 - Represented rehabilitation provider in a multimillion-dollar commercial dispute against a Major League Baseball franchise.

-- Advising the independent directors of a healthcare company as the company responds to government investigations and private lawsuits that allege undisclosed product defects and mislabeling.
+- Advised the independent directors of a healthcare company as the company responded to government investigations and private lawsuits that allege undisclosed product defects and mislabeling.

 - Advising multiple companies in connection with global anti-corruption and sanctions-focused risk assessments.